inkVerb/VIP/501-shell/Lesson-01.md

 3. Escape before using

 #### Know the Datatype!
-*A "string" is a "datatype", which we looked at in [VIP/Shell 401 – Lesson 6](https://github.com/inkVerb/vip/blob/master/401-shell/Lesson-06.md)*
+*A "string" is a "datatype", which we looked at in [Shell 401 Lesson 6](https://github.com/inkVerb/vip/blob/master/401-shell/Lesson-06.md)*

 ##### Four Important Datatypes in PHP:
 - string *- any kind of raw text: name, email, web address (URL), blog post, mailing address, passwords, etc*